open-contracts/protocol/PROTOCOL.md

        │                                │                           │
        │ oracle enclave pubkey          ▼                           │
        │ oracle provider address   ┌─────────┐                     ┌──────────┐
-       │(signed by Registry)       │Oracle   │──────────────────►  │ Registry │
+       │(signed by registry encl)  │Oracle   │──────────────────►  │ Registry │
        │                           │Provider │ attestation,        │ Enclave  │
        │ results, oracleHash       │(on EC2) │ + provider address  └──────────┘
-       │ (signed by Oracle)        └─────────┘                         ▲                             Off-Chain
+       │ (signed by oracle encl)   └─────────┘                         ▲                             Off-Chain
    ┌───┴────────────────┐                ▲                             │                     ─────────────────
-   │    Verifier.sol    │                │                             │ provider address             On-Chain
+ ┌─│    Verifier.sol    │ ───────────────┴──────────────────────────┐  │ provider address             On-Chain
-   └────────────────────┘         $OPN   │                             │
+ │ └────────────────────┘         $OPN payment                      ▼  │
-    │ if sigs ok:     ┌──────────────────┴──────────────────────►  ┌───┴──────────────┐
+ │  │ if sigs ok:       ▲                                          ┌───┴──────────────┐
-    │ results         │ ┌──────────────────────────────────────────│ Registry Provider│
+ │  │ results           └──────────────────────────────────────────│ Registry Provider│
-    ▼ oracleHash      │ ▼                          registration tx └──────────────────┘
+ │  ▼ oracleHash                                   registration tx └──────────────────┘
-   ┌──────────────────┴─┐ declare oracleHash ┌────────────┐
+ │ ┌────────────────────┐ declare oracleHash ┌────────────┐
-   │       Hub.sol      │ ◄──────────────────│Contract.sol│
+ │ │       Hub.sol      │ ◄──────────────────│Contract.sol│
-   └────────────────────┘ ────────────────►  └────────────┘
+ │ └────────────────────┘ ────────────────►  └────────────┘
  │                         if oracleHash ok:
  │ $OPN payment            submit results
-     ▼ reducing supply
+ │ reducing supply
-   ┌─────────────────┐
+ │ ┌─────────────────┐
-   │ Burner Address  │
+ └►│ Burner Address  │
    └─────────────────┘
 ```
 The Oracle and Registry providers are customers of the cloud provider (for now: AWS), who rent an enclave-capable cloud instance from them, install our open-source code and let it participate in the protocol. `Contract.sol` is the Solidty part of the Open Contract, executed on the Ethereum blockchain. `Oracle.py` is the python part (and its dependencies), which is executed by the Oracle enclave and describes the logic by which it requests data from some website, and computes the results.
+The results are initially submitted to the `Verifier.sol` which checks the validity of the signatures to convince itself that:
+1. a known (=previously registered) registry enclave verified the attestation doc of a correctly setup oracle enclave
+2. the results came from an `oracle.py` script with the right `oracleHash=hash(oracle.py, dependencies)`
-The results are initially submitted to the `OpenContractsHub.sol`, the core contract of our protocol, which verifies that the results were computed by a authentic Oracle enclave, by checking that the Oracle enclave was able to prove its authenticity to the Registry enclave.
-The  `OpenContractsHub.sol` also verifies that the user reimburses the enclave providers via the $OPN token, while adding a 20% surcharge of $OPN that is removed from circulation.
+3. The  user reimburses the enclave providers via the OPN token, while adding a 20% surcharge of [OPN](https://app.uniswap.org/#/swap?inputCurrency=eth&outputCurrency=0xa2d9519A8692De6E47fb9aFCECd67737c288737F&chain=mainnet&exactAmount=.1&exactField=output) that is removed from circulation.
+It then forwards the results to the Hub, which forwards them to a specific open contract function if the `oracleHash` was whitelisted for this function.
+The Verifier and Hub are separate contracts, allowing us to replace the former with updated versions without resetting the `oracleHash` whitelists of existing contracts.

 ## 1. Cryptographic Attestation Mechanism